-At the Weill Cornell Concussion Clinic, we believe that neurological injury requires neurological expertise to assess and treat.
+At the Weill Cornell Medicine Concussion Clinic, we believe that neurological injury requires neurological expertise to assess and treat.
 That’s why our team consists of neurologists, neuropsychologists, and other neuroscience experts specializing in traumatic brain injury.

 Diagnosing a concussion involves several steps, starting with a thorough history of the injury to document the presence and extent of any retrograde amnesia (meaning loss of memory of events leading up to the injury and of the injury itself), loss of consciousness, or post-traumatic amnesia (not registering memories of events after the injury).
 The last sign, post-traumatic amnesia, is one of the best indicators of how well a patient will recover after a concussion.